Mjz86/String/README.md

 - on the main string:
   All of the iterators, the methods, and functions only give constant references to the data.
-- for mutatable iteration, consider the following( next release): the `ownerized_string` wrapper is an equivalent of `std::string` ( null termination requirement is given via template flag to provide `c_str`). users can convert between these easily without any lifetime issues, and because its a wrapper, it wouldn't have code bloat.
+- for mutatable iteration, consider the following: the `ownerized_string` wrapper is an equivalent of `std::string` ( null termination requirement is given via template flag to provide `c_str`). users can convert between these easily without any lifetime issues, and because its a wrapper, it wouldn't have code bloat.